marcelcases/nonlinear-optimization/README.md

 # Nonlinear optimization programming exercises
-How to solve non-linear optimization problems using different solvers and techniques based on Python.
+How to solve nonlinear optimization problems using different solvers and techniques based on Python.

 ## About
 **Author**